This tutorial will show how to run Gradle Enterprise on Amazon’s Elastic Kubernetes Service, EKS.

 $ sed -i "s/«account-id»/${ACCOUNT_ID}/g" path/to/values.yaml

-page, or by uploading a scan and then checking for its presence in your S3 bucket.
+page.
+You can also upload a build scan and then check for its presence in your S3 bucket.

 To view the build scans stored in your S3 bucket, run: